 Join me in The Happy Heart Challenge – 50 Days to a Happier, Healthier You!
-Printable PDF to help you track your goals and progress are included.
+Use my printable PDF to help you track your goals and progress.

 Welcome to a fun Happy Heart Challenge to get you started on a journey to a happier you!
 The number challenge focuses not on pounds lost or calories counted – it’s an approachable, real-life strategy for being a little more intentional about your time.